Scarzard/StormHowlers/README.md

 - UI with gamepads: UI designed for gamepads.

-- Entity managment: avoid destroying and creating entities by active or inactive system.
+- Entity management: avoid destroying and creating entities by active or inactive system.

-- Video managment: start the game with the teams intro.
+- Video management: start the game with the teams intro.

+- Voicelines: so that the game can communicate with the players.

 ### Installation